-- 1. We will follow the PIAA guidelines except for the additions below, which are more stringent. - 2.
+- 1. We will follow the PIAA guidelines except for the additions below, which are locally adopted. - 2.
 Students can have one subject with a grade of 59% or lower.
 Students who attend LCCTC will be held to NTSD eligibility standards. - 3.
-Should a student experience a failure(s), he/she will be granted one probationary period, for one week, per season to bring failing grades up to passing.
+Should a student experience a failure(s), he/she will be granted one probationary period, for one week, per season to bring failing grades to passing.
 The athlete is required to meet with the teacher(s) in the subjects in which they are experiencing difficulty during the probationary period.
-The students will be permitted to practice but will not be permitted to compete in contests. - 4.
-Subsequent failures within that sport season will result in automatic ineligibility until the passing grade is attained. - 5.
-Eligibility will begin after the first 10 school days commencing any class. - 6.
+The student will be permitted to practice but will not be permitted to compete in contests. - 4.
+Subsequent failures within that sport season will result in automatic ineligibility until a passing grade is attained. - 5.
+Eligibility will begin after the 10th school day- - 6.
 These requirements and probationary periods will be in effect for each sport season, i.e.; fall, winter, and spring seasons.
-This will provide three (3) probationary periods per school year; but no more than one per sport. - 7.
-Students must be on time for school, practice, and bus trips.
-Failure to be on time may result in the student not being permitted to participate in that day's activities. - 8.
+This will provide three (3) probationary periods per school year; yet no more than one per sport. - 7.
+Students must be in school the equivalent of 3.5 hours to participate in that day's activities. - 8.
 Any student who is unexcused absent or unexcused tardy is not permitted to participate in that day's athletic activity. - 9.
 It is a privilege to be a member of a sports activity.
 Students are expected to display proper behavior in the classroom and in competition. - 10.
 A zero percent tolerance level will be upheld for possession and/or use of illegal drugs or alcohol.
-This is a violation of state and federal laws and will result in immediate dismissal from
+This is a violation of state and federal laws and will result in immediate dismissal from the team.

-- the team.
 In addition, sanctions will be administered as identified in the Neshannock Junior-Senior High School Discipline Code. - 11.
-Smoking on school property is forbidden.
-If a student is found to be in possession of or using tobacco products, vapor, etc. on school property or at a school-related event, he/she will be disciplined according to District Policy. - 12.
+Smoking or using vape products on school property is forbidden.
+If a student is found to be in possession of or using tobacco products, vapor, etc. on school property or at a school-related event, he/she will be disciplined according to District policy. - 12.
 The individual coach will set proper dress for road trips.
-Students are representing Neshannock Junior-Senior High School and should do so with dignity. - 13.
-The Neshannock School District will follow WPIAL and PIAA policies governing academics and athletics.
-Students are required to maintain passing grades in a minimum of four one-credit classes to remain eligible. - Regarding student eligibility, coaches and sponsors are to consult with the Principal/designee. - 14.
+Students are representing Neshannock Junior-Senior High School and should do so with dignity.

+- 13. The Neshannock School District will follow WPIAL and PIAA policies governing academics and athletics.
+Students are required to maintain passing grades in a minimum of four one-credit classes to remain eligible. - Regarding student eligibility, coaches and sponsors are to consult the athletic director(s) and/or the Athletic Handbook. - 14.
 The proper care and use of personal equipment and physical facilities must be displayed.
 If equipment is lost or damaged (except under game or practice conditions), the student will be responsible for restitution.
 Failure to return equipment within a reasonable time period will result in withholding of grades/diploma until equipment is returned. - 15.
 Practice is a cornerstone of any successful athletic program.
 Unexcused absences from practice will affect participation in competition. - 16.
 Athletes failing to complete the season, other than those injured or sick, will be ineligible for post season awards. - 17.
 Athletes are to travel to and from events on the provided school transportation.
-In emergency situations, a student may be permitted to have a signed excuse from their parent(s) that has been approved by the administration or coaching staff. - 18.
+In emergency situations, a student may be permitted to be excused to a parent(s) after approval by the coaching staff. - 18.
 Students must display appropriate respect for peers and coaches both in school and outside of school.